graphistry/graphistry-cli/docs/configure.md

 If problems persist, please reach out to your Graphistry counterparts.
 Additional workarounds are possible.

+## Email

+*Optional*

+Contact staff for information on using an SMTP-based email service or Mailgun API, which is useful for tasks like user notifications

+## Site domain

+*Optional*

+In the Admin portal, go to Sites and change the `Domain name` to your domain, such as `graphs.acme-corp.com`

+This aids scenarios such as when using an outside proxy and ensuring that web users see the intended external domain instead of the internal one leaking through

 ## Reverse proxy

+### Built-in proxying

 Graphistry routes all public traffic through Docker container Caddy, so you generally modify Docker settings for service `caddy:` in `docker-compose.yml` (or `data/config/custom.env`)  or Caddy settings in `data/config/Caddyfile`.
+Further internal proxying may occur, but we do not advise manipulating internal tiers.

+### External proxies

+You may externally redirect traffic, such as through an AWS Load Balancer or CloudFlare

+* See above TLS discussion
+* Set the Site

 ### Change public port